Comparative Study of Cognitive Decline in Elderly Patients Using Benzodiazepine vs. Non-Benzodiazepine Anxiolytics

 DOI:

-cognitive performance; Anxiolytics, elderly.
+cognitive performance; Anxiolytics, elderly.Abstract

-Study Design: A Observational prospective cohort study
+Study Design: An observational prospective cohort study

-Results: Compared with non-benzodiazepine anxiolytics users, the patients on benzodiazepines received lower cognitive scores.
-Pre and post intervention mean MMSE score in the benzodiazepine group were 26.
-2(± 2.
-0), 22.
-8 (± 2.
-9) respectively (t= 6.
+(t= 6.
 245; p < 0.
-01) and non benzodiazepine groups 26.
+01) and non-benzodiazepine groups 26.
 5 (± 2.
 1), 24.
 7 (± 2.
 7) respectively (t = Likewise, pre-treatment and post-treatment mean MoCA scores for the benzodiazepine group were 24.
 4 (± 2.
 3) and 20.
 9 (± 2.
-6) respectively and for the non-benzodiazepine group the scores were respectively 24.
+6), respectively, and for the non-benzodiazepine group, the scores were respectively 24.
 8 (± 2.
 4) and 22.
 5 (± 2.
 5).

-Conclusions: Benzodiazepine is more clinically linked with the increased rate of cognitive decline in elderly patients as compared to non-benzodiazepine anxiolytics.
+Conclusions: Benzodiazepine is more clinically linked with an increased rate of cognitive decline in elderly patients as compared to non-benzodiazepine anxiolytics.
 Therefore, these results support the use of treatment precautions when using anxiolytics for elders and weighing the possibility of reducing anxiety with the potential of yielding short-term memory loss.

-Keywords: cognitive performance; Anxiolytics, elderly
+Keywords: cognitive performance; Anxiolytics, elderly.

 Downloads